Deletes the specified WebACL .

 Specifies whether this is for an Amazon CloudFront distribution or for a regional application.
-A regional application can be an Application Load Balancer (ALB), an Amazon API Gateway REST API, an AppSync GraphQL API, or an Amazon Cognito user pool, or an App Runner service.
+A regional application can be an Application Load Balancer (ALB), an Amazon API Gateway REST API, an AppSync GraphQL API, a Amazon Cognito user pool, or an App Runner service.

 To work with CloudFront, you must also specify the Region US East (N. Virginia) as follows:

 CLI - Specify the Region when you use the CloudFront scope:

 API and SDKs - For all calls, use the Region endpoint us-east-1.